DAC RESIDENCIES

 Our Program aims to nurture the research, development and evolution of the choreographic signature of creators from all cultures and aesthetics.
 The fusion and exploration of styles is supported and encouraged, be it contemporary dance, ballet, contemporary ballet, street dance, just to name a few.

-The DAC Residencies will run from October 15th 2022 to March 10, 2023 and it will support 10 artists (choreographers) by awarding them studio time, mentorship as well as tailor-made support related to the dissemination of works, depending on the residency category awarded.
+The Innovation Program will run from October 7th 2024 to March 7th, 2025 and it will support 10 artists (choreographers) by awarding them studio time, mentorship as well as tailor-made support related to the dissemination of works, depending on the residency category awarded.

 PROGRAM CRITERIA